bibi-ic/mata/README.md

-# simpleAPI
+# mata
-a simple API for getting metadata from any url website
+a simple API getting metadata from any URLs website